timotheos12/Cloak/README.md

 # Cloak
 Cloak adds subtle noise to images to trick AI models into detecting harmful content like watermarks or blood.
-When your image is scraped from the internet, this increases the chances that your image will not be used to train AI text-to-image generators.
+When your art is scraped from the internet, this increases the chances that it will not be used to train AI image generators.
 Cloak optimizes L-infinity perturbations using projected gradient ascent to maximize the cosine similarity score between a CLIP embedding and a target embedding.

 ## Installation
 1. Download the raw Cloak.exe file from the dist folder.